Summary

 In the next activity, we will look at three different scenarios and discuss the values of different closure strategies in each of them.

 Display slide 7.
-Read Scenario 1 out loud and ask participants to find a strategy in the collection they could use to meet this need.
-After a couple of minutes, have them share what they found with an elbow partner.
-Then ask for pairs to share what they talked about with the whole group.
+Read Scenario 1 aloud and ask participants to find a strategy in the collection they could use to meet this need.
+After a couple of minutes, have them share what they found with an Elbow Partner.
+Then ask for pairs to share what they discussed with the whole group.

 Follow this format for the next two scenarios on slides 8 and 9.
 Each scenario asks participants to think a little more deeply about the intention of the closure strategy and how to meet it.
 Scenario 2 asks them to find something that checks for understanding and leads students into the next day.
 Scenario 3 is looking for something that checks for understanding and has students relating their learning to their own experience or the broader world.